 The creation of a Medical Power of Attorney can have as few as three parties involved in order to make it a legally binding document.
 However, they are many other players that can be involved.
 Most of these have legal titles which are not at all indicative of the role they play.

 1. Principal - the individual who is giving up the power to make their own healthcare decisions through the Power of Attorney is called the principal.
 In the context of aging, the principal is most often an elderly individual in poor health.

 2. Agent - the person receiving power to make healthcare decisions is called the agent.
 The agent is also called an attorney-in-fact.
 Any adult can be appointed as the agent.
 In the context of aging, most often an adult child assumes this role but also common are siblings, grandchildren and other relatives.

 3. Successor Agent - a successor agent is the second in charge.
 They assume the role of the agent if the agent is unable or unwilling to assume responsibility.
 A Successor Agent is an optional party in a Medical Power of Attorney.

 4. Notary Public - is an individual licensed by a state government to serve as an official witness.
 In most states, a Medical POA must be signed and notarized by a notary public to be a binding legal document.

-5. Doctor - a healthcare professional is not necessary to create a Medical Power of Attorney unless there is some question regarding the mental competence of the individual who is giving up power.
-In this situation a doctor's opinion may be required to attest that the individual is in fact mentally competent when entering into the agreement.
+5. Doctor - a healthcare professional is not necessary to create a Medical Power of Attorney unless there is some question about the mental competence of the individual who is giving up power.
+In this situation, a doctor's opinion may be required to attest that the individual is in fact mentally competent when entering into the agreement.
 This is of particular relevance for persons with Alzheimer's or other conditions whose symptoms manifest themselves with periods of lucidity and periods of confusion.

 6. Lawyer - legal assistance is not needed to create a Medical Power of Attorney.
 Despite this some families choose to work with and store the document with an attorney.